TKassis/OrgaQuant/README.md

 OrgaQuant is a simple-to-use python script with a user interface for measuring organoid number and diameter in 3D cultures.
 While this repository contains an improved version of the code described in our [original paper](https://www.nature.com/articles/s41598-019-48874-y), please refer to the manuscript for details.
 The original code described in the paper is available upon request but is much slower than this current version.
-We recommend you use the updated code available here.
+We highly recommend using the updated code available here.

 ![OrgaQuant for Measuring Organoid Diameter in 3D](/readme_images/Figure_1_From_Paper.jpg)